 - 1. Tune the VOR frequency, verify the station's Morse code identifier, and monitor the VOR. - 2.
 Check the Heading Indicator with the magnetic compass.
 Reset as necessary. - 3.
 Turn the airplane to a heading to parallel the desired course, in the same direction as the course to be flown. - 4.
-With the Omni Bearing Selector (OBS), center the Course Deviation Indicator (CDI) with a TO flag indication (inbound), or a FROM flab indication (outbound), as appropriate. - 5.
+With the Omni Bearing Selector (OBS), center the Course Deviation Indicator (CDI) with a TO flag indication (inbound), or a FROM flag indication (outbound), as appropriate. - 5.
 Determine the difference between the radial to be intercepted and the radial presently on. - 6.
-Double the difference to determine the interception angle (may not be less than 20 degrees, nor more than 90 degrees). - 7.
-Rotate the OBS to select the desired radial (From), or the course (To).
+Double the difference to determine the interception angle (may not be less than 20 degrees, nor more than 90 degrees).